Smoked Potatoes 101: Everything You Need To Know

 Time to Cook

-It will take anywhere from 45 to 60 minutes to cook your smoked potatoes.
+The total cook time will take anywhere from 45 to 60 minutes to finish your smoked potatoes.
 Potato slices will not take as long as full potatoes, probably 20 to 30 minutes.
 Always test them with a fork before you feel that they are finished roasting and smoking.
 They should be soft all the way to the very center of the piece.

 With or Without Meat

 You can smoke potatoes with or without meat.
 Some interesting options are available in both scenarios.
 If you have other vegetables you'd like to add, such as onions or a carrot or two, then these options will go nicely with them, as well.

 With Meat.
 By smoking your potatoes with meat, the starchy potatoes will easily soak up both the smoke and the meat juices, making them extra tantalizing.
 Also, extra salt rub on the meat will melt off with the rendered fat, thus salting the potatoes more.
 This means that you should not salt your potatoes if you are adding them to meat when smoking and roasting.